 |Read-only||Gets an ICollection object containing the values of the ResourceDictionary .|

-The main purpose of a ResourceDictionary in your app is to enable you to define resources in XAML, and then retrieve them through XAML references made with the StaticResource markup extension.
-By doing this, you can reuse resources you've already defined once, and also can control the complexity of your UI definition XAML by following best practices for how to factor XAML-defined elements and any value that 's shared.
-For more info, see ResourceDictionary and StaticResource references
+The purpose of a ResourceDictionary in your app is to enable you to define resources in XAML, and then retrieve them through XAML references made with either the StaticResource markup extension or the ThemeResource markup extension.
+By doing this, you can reuse resources you've already defined once in XAML.
+You can control the complexity of your XAML by following best practices for how to factor XAML-defined elements and any value that's shared, and you can enforce that certain values such as brush colors or pixel measurements are used consistently.
+For more info on how ResourceDictionary is used for XAML resources techniques, see ResourceDictionary and XAML resource references.

-The ResourceDictionary type is used as the value of two important properties in the overall structure of a Windows Store app built for Windows using C++, C#, or Visual Basic: FrameworkElement.Resources and Application.Resources.
-Nearly all of the XAML files that you get from a starting project template for an app will start with initial values for FrameworkElement.Resources, and the app.xaml file will start with initial values for Application.Resources.
-Exactly what resources are defined there depends on which project template you're using.
+The ResourceDictionary type is used as the value of two important properties in the overall structure of a Windows Store app using C++, C#, or Visual Basic: FrameworkElement.Resources and Application.Resources.
+XAML files that you get from a starting project template for an app will start with initial values for FrameworkElement.Resources, and the app.xaml file might start with initial values for Application.Resources.
+Exactly what resources are defined there depends on which project starting template you're using.

 A ResourceDictionary also sometimes serves as the root element of a XAML file.
 This is the case if a particular resource area is factored out of a main FrameworkElement.Resources and Application.Resources ResourceDictionary value, for example by MergedDictionaries or ThemeDictionaries.
-An example of this is the StandardStyles.xaml file you see in most of the starting project templates.
+An example of this is the generic.xaml file you see in starting project templates for a XAML templated control.

 Resource dictionaries are inherently a XAML-oriented feature, and XAML usages of ResourceDictionary are more common than code usages.
 Defining keyed resources in XAML markup that are referenced later as templates or additional resources required by such templates is one of the main scenarios in XAML UI development.

-In XAML, the keys for ResourceDictionary items are declared by setting the x:Key attribute on elements that instantiate the resources.
-Typically, a child element for a ResourceDictionary that does not have a key value throws a parse exception or run-time exception.
-This might also be noted as a warning by XAML design surfaces.
-However, there are three notable exceptions where a ResourceDictionary child element doesn't need an x:Key value:
+In XAML, the keys for ResourceDictionary items are declared by setting the x:Key attribute on elements that represent the XAML resources.
+Typically, if you try to put a child element that does not have a key value into a ResourceDictionary, this throws a XAML parse exception or a Windows Runtime exception.
+The exception condition might also be noted as a warning by XAML design surfaces.
+However, there are three notable cases where a ResourceDictionary child element won't require an x:Key value:

-- A Style can use its TargetType as the implicit key.
+- A Style resource can use its TargetType value as the implicit resource key.
 For more info on how implicit keys for styles and control templates work, see Quickstart: Styling controls.

-- The ResourceDictionary elements with Source values in a ResourceDictionary.MergedDictionaries property element can't have an x:Key attribute.
-Within the merged dictionary itself, (the one referenced by Source) you do need keys.
+- The ResourceDictionary elements with Source values that represent ResourceDictionary.MergedDictionaries values can't have an x:Key attribute on ResourceDictionary.
+Within each merged dictionary file, (the one referenced by URI as its Source) you do need keys for each resource.

-- x:Name attribute can be used instead of x:Key attribute.
-However, x:Name doesn't enable StaticResource lookup of that item.
+- x:Name attribute can be used instead of x:Key attribute, for legacy reasons.
+However, x:Name by itself doesn't enable XAML resource lookup of that item.
 The x:Name attribute identifying convention is used for certain scenarios such as defining storyboarded animations.
 For more info, see x:Name attribute.

 Microsoft Visual Studio provides an Add New Item page choice for a resource dictionary.
 Use this option whenever you want to define a new loose XAML resource dictionary, for example to serve as the source for a merged dictionary.
 Visual Studio also adds a loose XAML resource dictionary to the project whenever you use Add New Item to create a templated control.
 This resource dictionary provides the default theme templates.
 Visual Studio might create a new ResourceDictionary for you in your XAML if you are editing copies of styles or templates and a ResourceDictionary for your chosen resource location (app, page, or standalone) doesn't exist yet.